docker-hy/docker-hy.github.io/data/part-1/section-5.md

 You can map your host machine port to a container port.

-Opening a connection from outside world to a docker container happens in two steps:
+Opening a connection from outside world to a Docker container happens in two steps:

 - Exposing port